8 Iconic Figures Whose Identities Remain a Mystery

 Comte de Saint-Germain

 The Comte de Saint-Germain is an 18th-century adventurer who’s true identity is unknown, according to the Encyclopedia Britannica.
 His accomplishments—including his musical talents, chemistry knowledge, and ability to speak of nearly all European languages—lend him the second nickname, “the Wonderman.”
 It’s a wonder, then, why his real name, parentage, or place of birth are speculative at best.
 His travels took him from France to England to Russia and he most likely died in 1784, but some say people saw him in Paris in 1789.
+These are the greatest thriller books of 2019.

 Jack the Ripper